-Pseudochromhidrosis is a variation of chromhidrosis.
-This condition occurs when colorless sweat reaches the skin and mixes with agents such as bacterial byproducts, dyes, chemicals and pigments.
-If the colorant is yellow, sweat will appear yellow.
-Identifying the colorant and avoiding it will prevent this from occurring.
-Pseudochromhidrosis caused by bacteria can be treated with antibiotics.
+Pseudochromhidrosis, also known as extrinsic chromhidrosis, refers to discoloration of perspiration after its secretion from the sweat glands.
+This condition occurs when colorless sweat reaches the skin and mixes with agents such as bacterial byproducts, fabric dyes, chemicals and pigments.
+If the colorant is yellow, the sweat will appear yellow.
+Overgrowth of certain bacteria on the skin can cause this condition, although the discoloration of sweat is not usually yellow.